loopbackio/loopback-next/docs/site/guides/data-access/transactions.md

 intended operations.
 See [Handling Transactions](#handling-transactions) below for more details.

-Alternatively, you can also being a transaction by calling `beginTransaction()` method of `DataSource` class.
+Alternatively, you can also begin a transaction by calling `beginTransaction()` method of `DataSource` class.

 ## Handling Transactions